syedwaris10/spring-swagger/README.md

 # spring-swagger
-Sroing boot 3 with Swagger
+Spring boot 3 with Swagger